nikbearbrown/mba-finance/chapters/17-how-firms-raise-capital.md

 ### Warm-up

 **17.1** Define WACC.
-State the formula including all three components.
+Write the formula including all three component costs.
+Explain in one sentence why each component is present.
+*(Tests: basic WACC structure and the conceptual role of each term)*

-**17.2** Why is the cost of debt adjusted for taxes?
-Why is the cost of equity not?
+**17.2** Why is the cost of debt multiplied by $(1 - T)$ in the WACC formula?
+Why isn't the cost of equity adjusted the same way?

-**17.3** Distinguish trade-off theory from pecking order theory.
+*(Tests: the interest tax shield and the asymmetric tax treatment of debt vs. equity)*

+**17.3** State MM Proposition I in plain English.
+State MM Proposition II.
+What is MM telling you about the real world by describing a world where it doesn't hold?
+*(Tests: MM propositions and their role as a benchmark for identifying what actually matters in capital structure)*

 ### Application

-**17.4** A firm has:
+**17.4** A firm has the following capital structure and component costs:

-- $200M of debt at YTM 5.5%
+- Debt (market value): $300M; YTM: 5.8%
-- $800M of equity (market cap)
+- Common equity (market value): $700M; beta: 1.4
-- Beta 1.2
-- Tax rate 25%
+- Tax rate: 25%
-- 10-year Treasury 4.5%, ERP 5%
+- 10-year Treasury yield: 4.0%

-Compute:
+- Equity risk premium: 5%

-(a) Cost of equity using CAPM.
+(a) Compute the after-tax cost of debt.
-(b) After-tax cost of debt.
+(b) Compute the cost of equity using CAPM.
-(c) Capital structure weights.
+(c) Compute the capital structure weights.
-(d) WACC.
+(d) Compute WACC.

-**17.5** Same firm announces a $200M debt issuance (raising D to $400M).
-Recompute WACC assuming costs stay roughly the same.
-By how much does WACC change?
+(e) The DGM gives a cost of equity of 13.5% instead.
+Recompute WACC.
+By how much does it change?

+*(Tests: full WACC computation and the impact of cost-of-equity method choice)*

+**17.5** A firm's unlevered value ($V_U$) is $80M.
+It is considering adding $20M of debt at a 25% tax rate.
+Distress costs are estimated to have a present value of $3M given this leverage level.

+(a) Compute the levered firm value using the trade-off theory formula.
+(b) Has value been created or destroyed by adding the debt?
+(c) If the firm instead added $50M of debt, where distress costs rise to a PV of $12M, what is the new levered value?
+Is more or less debt preferable?
+(d) Identify the approximate optimal debt level (max firm value) and explain what determines it.

+*(Tests: trade-off theory formula and the identification of optimal leverage)*

 **17.6** For your chosen company:

-(a) Compute cost of debt from the largest bond outstanding (or weighted average of bond yields).
+(a) Find the yield to maturity on the company's largest outstanding bond issue (from the 10-K debt footnote or a bond-pricing screen).
+(b) Apply the effective tax rate to compute after-tax cost of debt.
-(b) Compute cost of equity using CAPM with beta from your Chapter 14 regression.
+(c) Use your CAPM cost of equity from Chapter 14.
-(c) Compute capital structure weights from market values.
-(d) Compute WACC.
+(d) Compute market-value weights for debt and equity.
-(e) Run sensitivity on beta and ERP.
+(e) Compute WACC.
+Run sensitivity: cost of equity ±1%, cost of debt ±0.5%, D% ±5 percentage points.

+*(Tests: primary-source WACC construction from actual company data)*

 ### Synthesis

-**17.7** A firm is choosing between issuing $1B of debt at 5% or $1B of equity at current prices.
-The firm's tax rate is 25%, and its current cost of equity is 11%.
-Construct a quantitative argument for and against each choice.
-What additional information would help decide?

-**17.8** Two firms in the same industry have very different debt levels: Firm A is at 60% debt, Firm B at 20%.
-Three possible explanations: (a) different optimal levels, (b) Firm A is over-leveraged, (c) Firm B is under-leveraged.
-For each, identify what evidence (financial metrics, industry comparisons, management commentary) would distinguish them.
+**17.7** Two firms in the same industry have nearly identical business profiles but very different capital structures: Firm Alpha has 15% debt-to-total-capital; Firm Beta has 55%.

+(a) Using trade-off theory, construct an argument that Firm Alpha is under-leveraged and Beta is at or near optimal.
+(b) Using pecking order theory, construct an alternative explanation: what does Beta's high leverage tell you about its financing history?
+(c) What financial metrics — coverage ratios, cash flow stability, asset tangibility — would help you determine which explanation is more likely correct?

+*(Tests: applying both capital structure theories to a real comparative scenario and identifying distinguishing evidence)*

+**17.8** Apple's WACC is widely estimated at 8–9%.
+It generates roughly $100B per year in free cash flow and has spent over $80B per year on buybacks and dividends in recent years.
+Using Chapter 16 (NPV) and Chapter 17 (capital structure) principles:

+(a) Under what condition is returning $80B+ per year to shareholders the value-maximizing decision?
+(b) Under what condition would reinvesting more of it in the business create more value?
+(c) What does the persistence of Apple's large buyback program signal under pecking order theory?
+Under trade-off theory?

+*(Tests: integrating capital allocation and capital structure thinking around a well-known real case)*

 ### Challenge

-**17.9** Build a complete DCF for your chosen company using:
-(a) The free cash flow projections you developed earlier (or estimate now).
-(b) The WACC you computed in 17.6.
-(c) Sensitivity analysis on WACC ± 1 percentage point.

-Compare the resulting fair value range to the current market price.
-State your investment thesis (Buy/Hold/Sell with target price range).

-**17.10** Apple's WACC is widely estimated at around 8-9% historically, and it generates roughly $100B of free cash flow per year.
-In recent years Apple has spent over $80B per year on buybacks and dividends.
-Argue (using Chapter 16 NPV principles and Chapter 17 capital structure principles) whether this is the right capital allocation or whether the cash should be used differently.
+**17.9** Build the WACC sensitivity table for your chosen company: cost of equity at three levels (CAPM estimate, CAPM − 1%, CAPM + 1%) across rows; D% at three levels (current, current − 5pp, current + 5pp) across columns.
+Nine WACC estimates.

+Then re-run your Chapter 11 DCF at each of the nine WACC levels and record the resulting value-per-share.
+Report: (a) the minimum and maximum value-per-share across all nine cases; (b) which input — cost of equity or capital structure — drives more DCF variability; (c) whether your Buy/Hold/Sell recommendation from Chapter 11 holds across all nine scenarios, or only in some.

+*(Tests: integrated WACC–DCF sensitivity analysis and the investment-thesis stability test)*

+**17.10** A firm with stable cash flows and 20% debt-to-capital is considering a leveraged recapitalization — issuing $2B in debt and using the proceeds to buy back equity.
+The firm's marginal tax rate is 28%.

+(a) Compute the present value of the incremental tax shield created by the additional $2B in debt.
+(b) Estimate qualitatively how distress costs would change, given the firm's stable cash flows and tangible-asset base.
+(c) Using the trade-off theory, make a quantitative and qualitative case for whether the recapitalization creates or destroys value.
+(d) What signal would the recapitalization send to the market under pecking order theory — and how would you expect the stock price to react on announcement?

+*(Tests: applying the full trade-off and signaling framework to a concrete financing decision, integrating tax shield arithmetic with qualitative judgment)*

 ---

-## Chapter summary

-- **Cost of debt** = YTM × (1 - T).
-The after-tax adjustment captures the interest tax shield.
-- **Cost of equity** can be estimated from CAPM ($r_e = R_f + \beta \times ERP$) or the Dividend Growth Model.
-Different methods often give different answers.
-- **WACC** = $D\% \times r_d(1-T) + P\% \times r_{\text{pfd}} + E\% \times r_e$.
-Weights are market values.
-- **MM Propositions** show that in perfect markets, capital structure doesn't affect firm value — WACC is constant across leverage choices.
-- **Trade-off theory** adds taxes (favoring debt) and financial distress costs (limiting debt) — produces an optimal capital structure.
-- **Pecking order theory**: firms prefer internal funds → debt → equity in that order.
-- WACC is the firm's hurdle rate for every project (Chapter 16) and the discount rate for DCF (Chapter 11).

----

 ## What would change my mind

-The chapter argues that the trade-off theory of capital structure (combined with WACC as the discount rate) is the right framework.
-The reading would have to revise if (a) compelling alternative theories of capital structure superseded trade-off — pecking order has merit but doesn't displace it, and behavioral theories haven't matured enough, or (b) practical estimation issues with WACC turned out to be so severe that the metric became unusable — they're severe but manageable with sensitivity analysis.
-WACC remains the working consensus.
+The chapter argues that trade-off theory plus WACC is the right framework.
+Two things would revise it.
+First, if pecking order turned out to be the dominant explanation for observed capital structures — it fits the data well but doesn't displace the normative case for trade-off.
+Second, if WACC estimation were so noisy as to be useless — the inputs are genuinely uncertain, but sensitivity analysis bounds the uncertainty into a usable range.
+Neither revision has arrived.
+WACC remains the working consensus for both practice and pedagogy.

 ## Still puzzling

-The cleanest unresolved question is *what to do when CAPM and DGM give substantially different cost-of-equity estimates*.
-The two methods rest on different assumptions and can produce 2-3 percentage point differences.
-Honest practice is to report both and average; alternative methods (implied cost of capital from analyst forecasts) exist but aren't standard.
-The discount rate is the most sensitive input in the entire analysis, and getting it precisely right may not be possible.
+The cleanest unresolved question: when CAPM and DGM give substantially different cost-of-equity estimates, which one do you weight?
+The methods rest on different assumptions.
+CAPM is forward-looking in its inputs but backward-looking in its beta.
+DGM requires dividends to exist and a stable growth rate to project.
+When they disagree by 3 points, no clean rule resolves it.
+The honest practice is to report both, use the midpoint or a conservative average, and acknowledge the uncertainty explicitly in the sensitivity analysis.
+Anyone who presents a single WACC number without a range is either extremely confident or not being entirely honest.

 ---